EastsidePreparatorySchool/epschedule/README.md

 ## Development

 ### Code style
-We try to follow the Google [Python](https://google-styleguide.googlecode.com/svn/trunk/pyguide.html) and [JavaScript](https://google.github.io/styleguide/javascriptguide.xml) style guides.
+We try to follow the Black [Python](https://black.readthedocs.io/en/stable/the_black_code_style/current_style.html) and Google [JavaScript](https://google.github.io/styleguide/javascriptguide.xml) style guides.

 ### Running unit tests
 We use the [pytest](https://docs.pytest.org/en/stable/index.html) framework to test our Python code, and tests are run against all pull requests.
 To run the tests locally, simply run